cortinaluis/vue-google-map-sample/README.md

 </google-map-loader>
 ```

-So, we are loading `components/google_map_loader` here.
+So, we have `components/google_map_loader` component here.
-Well, `components/google_map_loader` is basically just a wrapper for
+`components/google_map_loader` is just a wrapper for
 [google-maps-api-loader](https://github.com/laurencedorman/google-maps-api-loader),
-and loading Google Map is the only job it's got.
+and it does nothing other than loading a Google map
-When we load `components/google_map_loader` as a Vue component,
+(although I pass `isReady` function as a prop to this component,
+which is totally not necessary, for I'm just using it to find out
+whether the map is loaded in order to resize the map when ready)

+When `components/google_map_loader` component is loaded,
-we really don't have to bother much about how we sync the load,
+we really don't have to worry about how we sync the load,
-but Vue will automatically do the job for you.
+but we basically wait for Vue to do its job for us.

-For `components/google_map_loader` needs configurations as it loads Google Map,
+Because we need certain configurations in order to load a Google map,
 we pass `mapElemId`, `apiKey`, and `config`.

-Where `isReady` isn't really necessary, but I thought it would be useful.
-Currently, I am passing `isReady` for `components/google_map_loader`
-to call it upon the map instantiation as `view/map` can figure out
-the map is ready (I have some map resizing job).
+Notice, within `components/google_map_loader`,

-Notice also, that we have 2 templates defined above for named-slots, `map-base` and `map-others`.
+we have 2 slot template defined,
+both having names: `map-base` and `map-others`.
-These 2 templates are meant to fill the corresponding
+They meant to fill the corresponding named-slots
-named-slots within in `components/google_map_loader`.
+that are defined within  `components/google_map_loader`.

 And, it looks like this:

 components/google_map_loader/template.html: